MetaCell/geppetto-meta/geppetto-ui/src/components/dicom-viewer/README.md

 ### Dicom Viewer Example

-The following example shows a tissue slice digitally photographed on large-format microscope scanners built at The Brain Observatory.
-The image in this section was acquired at 20× magnification (resolution: ∼0.4 μm/pixel) resulting in a very large file (dimensions in pixels are: 334,500 × 266,200 and file size on disk 250–400 GB).
+The following example shows a brain MRI in DICOM format acquired at The Brain Observatory.

 ```
 dicom-viewer/showcase/examples/DicomViewerExample